ankidroid/Anki-Android/User-Interface-contribution.md

 It’s easy for a lot of people to have an opinion on UI changes as they are very visible, and this leads to long discussions.
 We want to avoid this as we are currently time-constrained, since March 2021 we have a lot of active contributors, we must select a Google Summer of Code student, and we have little time left.

+Similarly nearly every change results in complaints from existing users that are used to the existing style, and even PRs from the community to turn the change into an option.
+Meaning we would have two styles to maintain forever if we accept the PR.
+So ours have demonstrated in their reviews and their actions (via PRs) they feel a real cost and many prefer there are now UI/UX changes.

 Here is a list of things that matter to us and may justify a rejection of a change

 # Criterias we take into consideration